gayeongpark/gayeongpark.github.io/_posts/2024-09-12-IP-ADDRESSING.md

 - Unicast : Data travels from a single source to **a single destination**.
 It’s a one-to-one communication, like a phone call between two people.

-- Multicast : Data is sent from a single source to **multiple specific destinations**.
+- Multicast : Data is sent from a single source to **a specific group of devices on a network**.
 It’s efficient because the data is sent once and delivered to multiple devices in a multicast group.

 - Broadcast : Data is sent from a single source to **all devices on the destination network**.
+Broadcast only works with IPv4.
 Every device connected to the network receives the broadcast. (radio broadcast)

 ## Assigning IPv4 Addresses